tweag/nickel/rfcs/007-bytecode-interpreter.md

 transformation while still giving some room for a more optimized runtime representation and thus faster evaluation.

-## VM examples
+For example, we might not want to have as many intermediate representations as an ahead-of-time native code compiler because we pay the price of lowering at each execution.
+Still, the optimum is most likely to be more than one.

+## Virtual machine in the wild

-This section gathers examples of the virtual machines of other interpreted languages as a source of inspiration and comparison.
-Those examples have been selected to include a variety of designs and constraints, from either strict or non-strict functional languages, statically typed or dynamically typed (thus with similar challenges regarding the representation of records).
+This section gathers examples of the virtual machines of other interpreted (and sometimes compiled) languages as a source of inspiration and comparison.
+Those examples have been selected to include a variety of design choices and constraints, from either strict or non-strict functional languages, statically typed or dynamically typed (thus with similar challenges regarding the representation of records).

 We'll look more specifically into the following aspects:

 - the memory representation of values and in particular closures and records.
   By closures, we mean functions or unevaluated expressions (thunks) that might capture part of their outer environment.
-Because Nickel is lazy, basically most expression are potentially closures
+Because Nickel is lazy, most expression are potentially closures.
-- the general architecture of the virtual machine (stack-based, register-based, representation of the environment, etc.)
+- the general architecture of the virtual machine (stack-based, register-based, high-level vs low-level, etc.)
-- high-level (more instructions, more complex VM, simpler compilation scheme) vs low-level
+- the representation of the environment (local variables, captured variables, global variables)

 ### Lua

 Lua is an efficient scripting language.
 The design of the virtual machine is intended to provide a lightweight and portable VM where code is both simple and fast to compile, and to run.
-Indeed Lua is often embedded in other software projects (games, industrial systems, etc.).
+Indeed Lua is often embedded in other software projects (games, industrial systems, etc.) where it must be responsive.

 The Lua virtual machine has some optimizations that are quite Lua-specific.
 Lua represents everything as dictionaries, including traditional contiguous arrays -